No dog owner wants their dog to get fleas. But if it happens, what’s better: chemical or natural flea control?

-Avoid any product with pennyroyal, which is an effective flea repellent but can be highly toxic for dogs.
+Avoid any product with pennyroyal!
+You may have heard that it’s an effective flea repellent … but it can be highly toxic for dogs.

 Natural Flea Control: A Healthy Dog Is The Best Defense!

-Obviously it’s a much better idea to avoid fleas in the first place and stop an infestation before it happens.
-These tips will help you prevent fleas naturally!
+Obviously it’s a much better idea to avoid fleas in the first place.
+These tips will help you stop a flea infestation naturally!

-For more suggestions and recipes to keep fleas off your dog, read our Best Home Remedies For Fleas … and good luck!
+For more suggestions and recipes to keep fleas off your dog check out the article below.